n8n-io/n8n-docs/docs/reference/scaling-n8n.md

 By default, all workflows get executed in their separate process.
 Refer to the [Execute In Same Process](./configuration.md#execute-in-same-process) to learn how to execute the workflows in the main process.

-**Note:** We recommend using a database like MySQL, Postgres 13 (or newer).
+**Note:** We recommend using a database like MySQL or Postgres 13 (or newer).
 Running n8n with execution mode set to queue with an SQLite database is not recommended.

 ### Start Redis